fluidic-city/fluidic-city.github.io/_news/2023-Event-Auin.md

 ---
 layout: post
 name: announcement-27
-title: Invited Talk at AUIN Workshop
+title: Li Gives Invited Talk at AUIN Workshop
 description: Dr. Weizi Li is invited to give a talk at the <a href="https://link.springer.com/journal/42154">Automotive Innovation</a> workshop.
 date: 2023-12-15
 year: 2023